polytypic/klipse-github-docs-generator/README.md

-To configure the generator the project root needs to have a file named `klipse-github-docs.config.js`, which must be a JavaScript file that must contain a single function that returns array of configuration objects.
+To configure the generator the project root needs to have a file named `klipse-github-docs.config.js`, which must be a JavaScript file that must contain a single function that returns an array of configuration objects.
 See [here](https://github.com/polytypic/fastener/blob/master/klipse-github-docs.config.js) for an example.